 - The player must be attempting to gain advantage from their action.

 - The player must be aware that they are doing something illegal.

 Additionally, if a player is not attempting to gain advantage from their action, then the offense is not Cheating.
 This bullet is sort of weird, generally you think of someone trying to gain an advantage when they cheat, which is exactly the point.
 If there is no advantage, there is no cheating.
 For example: Alex, who is at 6 life, attacks with a creature the turn it was summoned.
 Nat notices, but just takes the damage because they are holding 2 Lightning Bolts in their hand, and want to let Alex get in a hit so Alex doesn’t feel as crushed when Nat wins next turn.
-In this case, Nat is not committing an infraction.
+In this case, Nat is not committing a cheating infraction (although it would be ruled Failure to Maintain Game State if there is a judge call from a spectator).
 Be aware though, that because this rule is published where players can see it, some may be tempted to craft stories where it seems like they were just trying to be ‘nice’.
 It is your responsibility to determine as much of the truth as possible.

 A third thing that is not on this list, but is stated in the definition, the player actually has to be breaking a rule.
 If a player misunderstands a rule, thinks they are doing something illegal for an advantage, but what they are doing is actually legal; that’s not Cheating.